This Page was last reviewed and changed on August 4th, 2020

 If you are diagnosed with a substance use disorder, you can expect to be treated in both individual and group contexts and to have your recovery approached as a personal journey.
 Substance addiction treatment involves you evolving from an addict to a person in recovery, and that takes willpower, new ways of thinking, new coping skills and living your life by different guiding principles.

-Detoxification is the first stage in most alcohol and drug rehabilitation programmes.
+Detoxification is the first stage in most alcohol rehab programmes.
 During detoxification, drugs will be cleared from your body in a safe way, and the psychological and physiological effects of withdrawal will be managed as best as possible.

 Detoxification is carried out within a medically supervised setting to create a safe process.
 Everyone responds differently to detox, and the withdrawal symptoms for different drugs varies, as does your experience of withdrawal.
 The detox stage of rehabilitation can sometimes be very severe, and so it tends to be best to complete this stage as an inpatient.